I love ecology, the earth, and recycling. This earth has enough resources for us all to live comfortably if we all learn to share.

-Anyone who has accidentally gone through a cobweb knows they are not only strong; but, also extremely sticky.
+Anyone who has accidentally gone through a cobweb knows they are not only strong but also extremely sticky.
 Seems like you're still picking bits of silk from behind your left ear the next day.

 Spider webs or cobwebs (as they were called when I was young) are one of the most amazing feats of architecture in the world.
 No other animal—and that includes man—can match what the tiny, oft reviled spider is capable of.

 The silk is initially a liquid excreted from the spider's spinnerets.
 The silk becomes hardened not by exposure to air as it exits the spider's body; but, the hardening is a result of being drawn out of the silk gland.
 This drawing out changes the internal structure of the protein.

-The Magnificence of Spider Silk
+The Physical Qualities of Spider Silk

 Spider webs have natural antiseptic and antifungal properties that help keep wounds clean and free of infection.
 In traditional European medicine, cobwebs are used on wounds and cuts to help healing and reduce bleeding.
 The reason they heal so well and so quickly is because spider webs are rich in vitamin K—the clotting vitamin.
 The web itself is a biologically neutral material whose silk will not cause an infection as long as clean webs are used.

-A dusty cobweb is easy to see, but makes for a dirty bandage.
+A dusty cobweb is easy to see but makes for a dirty bandage.
 Use clean webs instead.

 Remove the spider.
 Be cautious when choosing webs to harvest.
 If you live in an area that has poisonous spiders, you want to be extremely careful when choosing your webs.
 The last thing you need is to be bitten by a black widow or brown recluse during a survival situation.
 The spider's bite could kill you before the loss of blood does.
 If you can’t see the spider that made the web, look on for a bit, and come back to it only if you can’t find other safer sources.
 If there are no poisonous spiders where you are - you're golden as far as web hunting goes.